Skip to Content

 Conclusion

 Regarding the sunlight aspect, air plants love bright yet indirect light.
 When exposing your plant to direct sunlight, you run a very high risk of “frying” it.
 You, therefore, want to avoid placing your plant right in front of a glass window or a windowsill with unfiltered light.
-The primary consideration with air plants is to ensure you have put them in a room you consider brightest in your home.
+The primary consideration with air plants is to ensure you have put them in a room you consider the brightest in your home.